 OM Pro Zooms – the effect of teleconverters, ISO and background on focus accuracy

 The latest OM Pro zooms are the 50-200mm f2.8 (Little White) and the 150-400mm f4.5 TC (Big White).
-They are, in my opinion, and in the view of almost everyone who has used them, the greatest wildlife zooms available on any system.
+They are, in my opinion, and in the view of many, the greatest wildlife zooms available on any system.

 Last year, I purchased the Little White and have taken over 100,000 photographs with it in Cape Town (twice), Sri Lanka, and Costa Rica.
 It is an astonishing lens.
 I wanted to know how it stacked up against the Big White at longer focal lengths, so I have done a great deal of testing.
 During the testing, I gained some insights into the major factors that affect focus accuracy, and they are described here.
 Specifically, I present data on the effect of teleconverters, ISO and background on focus accuracy on the OM Pro Zooms.
-In a separate post, I will compare the outright resolution of LW to the BW, and also to the top two wildlife zooms from Sony.
-TL:DR, the LW plus MC20 teleconverter is exactly as good as the BW in every respect, including focus accuracy and resolution, at every ISO and at every focal length.
+In a separate post, I compare the outright resolution of LW to the BW, and to the top two wildlife zooms from Sony.

 Little White – great with the MC14, but “there’s something off with the MC20”